bilbo443/BILBBET/BETTING_FORMULAS.md

   football simulations. `computeSuggestedResult` includes fixed board vote counts (17 voters), turnout and a No commissioner result.
 A tie for most votes or turnout exactly on the line yields no automatic suggestion.
-- **Round 1 Mr Median tipping:** Div 2A/2B and Div 3A/3B use separate
+  - **Round 1 Mr Median tipping:** Eliza uses its own median instead of provisional fixture pairings.
+Div 2A/2B and the current Div 3 conferences each share their own tier median.
+Each tier's score waits for all its real team scores; synthetic scores cannot settle another tier's tips.
+The pick cap is half the current tier (7 Eliza, 12 Div 2, 9 Div 3 at 56 teams).
-  combined-tier medians, each calculated only when all tier scores exist.
+  A perfect-week reward requires correctly selecting every team strictly above the median; ties at the median reduce the number of possible winners.
-  Picks are limited to 12 teams.
-This synthetic tipping opponent is skipped by the real bet settlement path.
+  Synthetic tipping fixtures never become real H2H bets.
+Earlier Round 1 fixture tips stay archived separately and require new confirmation.

 The odds cap, floor and suspension rules in the existing sections still apply where the new markets call `toOdds`.